AliceO2Group/QualityControl/doc/Advanced.md

         "moduleName": "QcSkeleton",         "": "Library name.
-It can be found in CMakeLists of the detector module.", "detectorName": "TST",              "": "3-letter code of the detector.", "cycleDurationSeconds": "10",       "": "Cycle duration (how often objects are published), 10 seconds minimum.", "maxNumberCycles": "-1",            "": "Number of cycles to perform.
+It can be found in CMakeLists of the detector module.", "detectorName": "TST",              "": "3-letter code of the detector.", "cycleDurationSeconds": "10",       "": "Cycle duration (how often objects are published), 10 seconds minimum.", "": "The first cycle will be randomly shorter", "maxNumberCycles": "-1",            "": "Number of cycles to perform.
 Use -1 for infinite.", "dataSource": {                     "": "Data source of the QC Task.", "type": "dataSamplingPolicy",     "": "Type of the data source, \"dataSamplingPolicy\" or \"direct\".",